alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 ### Finding aggregation (cross-account & cross-region)

 With finding aggregation, you can use a single aggregation account & Region to view and update findings from multiple linked accounts & Regions.
 Administrator accounts configure the aggregation.
-Security Hub replicates findings and finding updates for all of the member accounts in the linked Regions.
+Security Hub replicates `findings` and finds updates for all of the member accounts in the linked Regions.

 - You can **connect multiple AWS accounts** and consolidate findings across those accounts
   ![accounts-aggregation](security-hub-accounts-aggregation.png){:class="border"}